Athanase-Charles-Marie Charette de la Contrie

-Athanase Charles Marie Charette de La Contrie (3 September 1832, in Nantes – 9 October 1911, in La Basse-Motte (Saint-Père, Ille-et-Vilaine)) was a French royalist military commander, general, great-grandson of King Charles X, grandson of Charles Ferdinand, Duke of Berry, descendant of Louis XIV and Louis XIII all of House of Bourbon.
-He is also a descendant of Marie de' Medici.
+Athanase Charles Marie de Charette, 2nd Baron de La Contrie ([atanaz ʃaʁlə maʁi ʃaʁɛt]; 18 September 1832 in Nantes - 9 October 1911 in Saint-Père-Marc-en-Poulet), was a 19th-century French général who distinguished himself in the defense of the Papal States and subsequently during the Franco-German war of 1870.
+He was a grandson of Charles Ferdinand, Duke of Berry, the third child and younger son of Charles X, and Amy Brown, the Duke’s English mistress.

 Early life

-Athanase Charles Marie Charette de La Contrie was born on September 3, 1832, in Nantes, France.
-His great-grandfather was Charles X the penultimate king of France, and his great-uncle, General de Charette, was shot in Nantes on 29 March 1795, during the War in the Vendée.
-His mother, Louise, Countess de Vierzon, was the daughter of the Duke of Berry and Amy Brown Freeman.
+Athanase Charles Marie Charette de La Contrie was born on 3 September 1832, in Nantes, France.
+His great-grandfather was Charles X, the penultimate king of France, and his great-uncle, General de Charette, was shot in Nantes on 29 March 1795, during the War in the Vendée.
+His mother, Louise, Countess de Vierzon, was the daughter of the Duke of Berry and Amy Brown.
 As the Duchesse de Berry was at that time in hiding at Nantes, and Charette's father was being sought by the police, the child's birth was concealed; he was secretly taken from Nantes on 17 September and was registered in the commune of Sainte-Reine as born on 18 September.

-Unwilling, by reason of his legitimist antecedents, to serve in France under Louis Philippe, young Charette, in 1846, entered the Military Academy of Turin; he left in 1848 to avoid serving Piedmont-Sardinia, the revolutionary policy of that kingdom being evident to him.
+Unwilling, because of his Legitimist antecedents, to serve in France under Louis Philippe, young Charette, in 1846, entered the Military Academy of Turin; he left in 1848 to avoid serving Piedmont-Sardinia, the revolutionary policy of that kingdom being evident to him.